0xknwn/starknet-modular-account/docs/SDKS-SMARTRACCOUNT.md

 fn set_threshold(ref self: TState, new_threshold: u8);
 ```

-To execute the fonction that are part of the module you need:
+To execute a function that is part of the module you need:

 - to figure out the stark validator module class hash
 - to check the module is installed on the account.
 That is something that is